JSS University Mysore 2025

 |

-Currently there is no limit on the number of attempts for NEET 2026.
-Candidates fulfilling the NEET eligibility criteria 2026 can appear as many times as they want for the exam.
-For 2026, the attempt limit will be set by the National Testing Agency (NTA).
+For 2026, there is only one attempt limit for candidates, since the NEET UG exam is conducted once a year.
+However, candidates fulfilling the NEET eligibility criteria can appear as many times as they want for the exam.
 The complete details regarding the attempt limit will be provided in the information bulletin of NEET 2026.

 The history of NEET attempts started from 2017 when CBSE was the conducting body of NEET UG.
 In 2017, CBSE introduced the NEET attempt age limit.
 As per this, from 2017 onwards, the attempt limit for NEET UG was fixed to “Three”.
 Alongside this attempt limit, the CBSE also introduced the upper age limit in NEET, and fixed it to a maximum of 25 years.